Who Are The Three Ice Men?

 Perhaps you’ve heard the old proverb that warns not to plant until after the “Three Ice Men” have passed, but do you know who these mysterious Ice Men are?
 We explain.

-Perhaps you’ve heard the old proverb that warns not to plant until after the “Three Ice Men” have passed, but do you know who these mysterious Ice Men are?
+Perhaps you have heard the old proverb that warns not to plant until after the “Three Ice Men” have passed, but do you know who these mysterious Ice Men are?
 The tradition comes from Northern Europe, and is tied to the successive feasts of St. Mamertus, St. Pancras, and St. Servatius, whose respective days occur on May 11, 12, and 13.
 They are also sometimes referred to as the “Three Chilly Saints.”

 Who Are The Three Ice Men?

 In Europe’s not-too-distant past, parts of the continent remained rather cold through the middle of May, making planting before then risky.
 German and Swiss lore refers to mid-May as “Iceman Days,” while an old French saying states “Saint Mammertius, Saint Pancratius, and Saint Gervatius (the Francophone spelling of the three saints’ names) do not pass without a frost.”
-Because the agrarian people of medieval Europe weren’t likely to be literate, let alone aware of calendar dates, they measured time by observing nature and by the church calendar.
+Because the agrarian people of medieval Europe were not likely to be literate, let alone aware of calendar dates, they measured time by observing nature and by the church calendar.

 Remembering that the last frost of the year generally falls around the feast of Servatius was a useful marker for pre-modern farmers.